-Spalletti: From stolen car to Napoli mastermind
+How a stolen Panda started Spalletti's Napoli rise

-Luciano Spalletti: The underrated genius masterminding Napoli's resurgence
+Napoli v Rangers: Luciano Spalletti is underrated genius masterminding resurgence

 Last updated on .From the section European Football

-Last May, after Luciano Spalletti's beloved Fiat Panda was stolen, Napoli's ultras placed a banner outside the club's stadium promising the car would be returned - if he left the club.
+Last May, after Luciano Spalletti's beloved Fiat Panda was stolen, Napoli's ultras placed a banner outside the club's stadium promising the car would be returned - if he quit.

-Supporters were unhappy after Napoli's Scudetto challenge fell away, and placed the blame at the door of their manager, a veteran of Serie A coaching without ever securing an Italian top-flight league title.
+The supporters were unhappy after Napoli's Scudetto challenge fell away, and placed the blame at the door of their manager, a veteran of Serie A coaching without ever securing an Italian top-flight title.

-Spalletti stayed - he said he would have only accepted the offer of his car being returned if his CDs were undamaged anyway - and now those fans who were demanding he leave I Partenopei are being made to eat their words.
+Spalletti stayed - he said he would have only accepted the offer if his CDs were undamaged - and now those fans who were demanding he leave are being made to eat their words.

 Napoli are flying this season, domestically and in Europe.
 They are top of Serie A, unbeaten and the league's top scorers.